19 Holiday Marketing Ideas to Boost Your E-commerce Revenue6 Min Read

 Your website may render differently depending on the web browser.
 Make sure your website and web pages render properly in major web browsers including Google Chrome, Internet Explorer, Mozilla Firefox, and Apple Safari.

 After doing all the hard work, don’t lose out on sales just because your site doesn’t appear properly or looks broken on certain web browsers.
 It’s easy to check and test your website, so take the time to do it regularly.

 Search Engine Optimisation and Search Engine Marketing

-In order to take advantage of the holiday festivities, businesses tend to invest a lot into SEO and PPC to create effective campaigns during certain periods.
+In order to take advantage of the holiday festivities, businesses tend to invest a lot in SEO and PPC to create effective campaigns during certain periods.

 Not sure where to start with it all?
 Here are a few ideas on how to maximise your online presence and improve the experience of your site visitors:

 Perform keyword research to identify any relevant holiday-specific search terms for your market and incorporate these keywords into your updated holiday copy and category web pages.
 For example, holiday gifts, holiday gift ideas, gifts for kids, kids Christmas gifts, unique holiday gifts, men holiday gift, women clothing gift etc.

 Update title tags and meta descriptions to include any holiday promotions.
 For example, if you offer 20% off certain products or offer free shipping only for the holidays, put this into your homepage title tag and meta description.
 It can help you rank and will attract more search engines browser that happens to see the description in SERPs.

 Email Marketing is a great way to encourage business during the holiday season.
 Write an eye-catching newsletter with interactive visuals in e-mail layout to showcase your offers.